-The Audit Committee meets with senior management and annually, with the auditors of the Corporation to review financial statements prior to their approval by the Board, and other financial matters.
+George J. Bunze Katherine A. Lehman James A. Manzi, Jr. Nycol Pageau-Goyette Simon Pelletier The Audit Committee meets quarterly with the Corporation's senior management, with its manager, internal audit, and annually, with the Corporation's external auditors to review financial statements prior to their approval by the Board and to address other financial matters as they may arise.
 The Committee receives reports from the Corporation's auditors and monitors compliance with appropriate internal control procedures.
-The Committee's role and responsibilities are set out in its mandate, which was revised by the Board of Directors most recently in December, 2013, to increase the Audit Committee's authority to preapprove audit and non-audit services performed by the Corporation's external auditors from \$50,000 to \$100,000.
-The Audit Committee Mandate is reviewed by the Board of Directors on an annual basis.
+The Committee's role and responsibilities are set out in its mandate, which is reviewed by the Board of Directors on an annual basis.
 All members of the Audit Committee are independent.